KrzystekMatej/finance-management-system/README.md

 flake8
 ```

-## If you want to check it on the phone
+## If you want to check the website on the phone
 ```bash
 python manage.py runserver 0.0.0.0:8000
 ```
-1. Find your PC's local IP with ipconfig
+1. Find your PC's local IP with ipconfig (usually something like 192.168.0.101)
-2. Add it to ALLOWED_HOSTS in finance-management-system/project/settings.py
+2. Add the local IP to ALLOWED_HOSTS in finance-management-system/project/settings.py
-3. Connect to that IP with same port on your phone
+3. Connect to that IP with same port on your phone (for example 192.168.0.101:8000)

 ## Resources